twchen88/twchen88.github.io/bio.md

 [home](index.md) | [Bio](bio.md) | [Miscellaneous](misc.md) | [Career](career.md) | [Resume/CV](assets/Chen_Chloe_resume.pdf)

 I grew up in Taipei, Taiwan.
-In 2012, my family moved to Lexington, MA, and I attended Northfield Mount Hermon School in Mount Hermon, MA from 2014.
+In 2012, my family moved to Lexington, MA, and I attended Northfield Mount Hermon School in Mount Hermon, MA from 2014 to 2018.
 I had a lot of fun at NMH and participated in many extracurriculars.
-I am currently enjoying the city of Pittsburgh as a Carnegie Mellon student.
+I am currently enjoying the city of Pittsburgh, Pennsylvania as a Carnegie Mellon student and am looking forward to relocating to Austin, Texas this summer.

 In my spare time, I play a LOT of ultimate frisbee.
 I have been playing since I was 14 and absolutely love the sport.
 I enjoy every second on the field.
 Tournaments are one of the best parts of ultimate in my opinion as I get to spend time with my teammates and be in a competitive yet friendly and fun-loving environment.
-My college team, the Money Mellons, is the best team I've ever been on, including other sports I've played in the past.
-Off the field, We spend half our time together playing crosswords (wordle is a new obsession) and laughing with each other and half trying to actually do work.
+I was part of the CMU Money Mellons all four years.

 ![Me on the field](/assets/ultimate.JPG)

 I also love reading.
-Follow me on [StoryGraph](https://app.thestorygraph.com/profile/twchen88)!
+Follow me on [StoryGraph](https://app.thestorygraph.com/profile/clotw)!
 I have been an avid reader since I first started learning how to recognize words.
 Fantasy, sci-fi, historical fictions are my favorite genres, but I will forever have a soft spot for young adult books (The Hunger Games and the Harry Potter series will remain my guilty pleasure).

 This past year, I also picked up skating.
 I am admittedly not the best at it and can barely ollie.
 Shuv-it's are 50-50.
 Definitely blaming my lack of skills on the inconsistent skating schedule.
 I plan to skate more in 2022, and my goal is to finally learn to kickflip by the end of the year.